Welcome to Mentoring For Change

-My role in The Adirondack Chair Company was mostly finance, marketing and sales with my partner Donny, running the production facility in Harrisonville Mo, We purchased semi truck loads of finished white pine from a mill in Arkansas and hand created beautiful out-door furniture.
-Our product was sold drop ship locations all over the United States.
+My role in The Adirondack Chair Company was mostly finance, marketing and sales with my partner Donny, running the production facility in Harrisonville Mo, We purchased semi truck loads of finished white pine from a mill in Arkansas and hand created beautiful outdoor furniture.
+Our product was sold drop and shipped to locations all over the United States.

 In 1999 I moved to Overland Park Ks, I purchased a 3 story 6,000 square ft. home on 1.5 acres and moved my office in the lower level.
 This would accommodate my growing family photo clientele.

-I loved the art of portraiture and began photographing family’s at my outdoor home studio.
+I loved the art of portraiture and began photographing families at my outdoor home studio.
 I build a large pond with a stream that had 2 bridges over it.
-I planted thousands of flowers in diffirent parts of the yard so that I could work right at home and control my environment.
+I planted thousands of flowers in different parts of the yard so that I could work right at home and control my environment.
 The public parks had gotten strict on their use for commercial purposes.

 Photography has alway been my passion I’ve created 1000’s of portraits over the years and still love photography to this day.